MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-openid-connect-oauth-concepts.md

 ## Scopes

 When you register a resource in AD FS, you can configure scopes to let AD FS perform specific actions.
 Along with configuring the scope, you must send the scope value in the request for AD FS to perform the action.
 For example, an administrator configures the scope as `openid` during resource registration and the application (client) must send the `scope = openid` in the authentication request for AD FS to issue the ID Token.
-Following are details on the available scopes in AD FS:
+The following are details on the available scopes in AD FS:

-- `aza` - If using [OAuth 2.0 protocol extensions for broker clients](/openspecs/windows_protocols/ms-oapxbc/2f7d8875-0383-4058-956d-2fb216b44706) and if the scope parameter contains the scope `aza`, the server issues a new primary refresh token.
+- `aza` - If you use [OAuth 2.0 protocol extensions for broker clients](/openspecs/windows_protocols/ms-oapxbc/2f7d8875-0383-4058-956d-2fb216b44706) and if the scope parameter contains the scope `aza`, the server issues a new primary refresh token.
 It sets the token in the `refresh_token` field of the response and sets the `refresh_token_expires_in field` to the lifetime of the new primary refresh token if one is enforced.
 - `openid` - Lets the application request use of the `openid` connect authentication protocol.
 - `logon_cert` - Lets an application request sign-in certificates that you can use to interactively log on authenticated users.
 The AD FS server omits the `access_token` parameter from the response and instead provides a base64-encoded CMS certificate chain or a CMC full PKI response.
 For more information, see [MS-OAPX: OAuth 2.0 protocol extensions](/openspecs/windows_protocols/ms-oapx/32ce8878-7d33-4c02-818b-6c9164cc731e).
 - `user_impersonation` - Requests an on-behalf-of access token from AD FS.
 For details on how to use this scope, see [Build a multi-tiered application using On-Behalf-Of (OBO) using OAuth with AD FS 2016](ad-fs-on-behalf-of-authentication-in-windows-server.md).
 - `allatclaims` – Lets the application request the claims in the access token to be added to the ID token as well.
-- `vpn_cert` - Lets an application request VPN certificates, which establish VPN connections using EAP-TLS authentication.
+- `vpn_cert` - Lets an application request VPN certificates, which establish VPN connections by using EAP-TLS authentication.
 This feature isn't supported anymore.
 - `email` - Lets the application request an email claim for the signed-in user.
 - `profile` - Lets the application request profile-related claims for the signed-in user.